 The JTC is a committee comprised of representatives of local, regional and state governments, as well as private groups and individuals involved in providing transportation facilities, services, and/or planning.
 The JTC was established by the 3C Memorandum of Understanding for the purpose of incorporating citizen participation in the transportation planning process.
-It is intended that the JTC be representative of both public and private interests in the region and provide a forum to guide transportation planning activities and transportation improvements in the region.
-The JTC also serves in an advisory capacity to the MPO as they decide on whether accepting and endorsing a plan or project is appropriate.
+It is a forum to guide transportation planning activities, transportation investments through the TIP and as an advisory body to the MPO.